rclone/rclone/docs/content/bisync.md

 If it works, or sorta works, please let us know and we'll update the list.
 Run the test suite to check for proper operation as described below.

-First release of `rclone bisync` requires that underlying backend supported the modification time feature and will refuse to run otherwise.
+First release of `rclone bisync` requires that underlying backend supports the modification time feature and will refuse to run otherwise.
 This limitation will be lifted in a future `rclone bisync` release.